tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I implemented the Paypal payment method in the ecommerce that I work.
 I had to use some javascript functions and read the paypal api documentation.
 I learned alot.

 **Thoughts**: The best part of working with I.T. is the possibility to learn while works.

+### Day 43 June 25, 2020

+**Today's Progress**: In my next little project I'll build a system for a school.
+In this system will be possible to register students, professors, and others employees.
+Today I started with the html and css.

+**Thoughts**: I'll keep doing projects out of work to keep me updated.